ximenes13/Calculator/README.md

   - tan(x): Calculates the tangent of the angle x (in radians)
   - cos(x): Calculates the cosine of the angle x (in radians)
   - sen(x): Calculates the sine of the angle x (in radians)

 ---

+## 🎨 Theme Support

+This calculator includes built-in **Dark Theme** and **Light Theme** modes to improve visibility and comfort for different lighting environments.

+- 🌙 **Dark Theme**: A dark gray background with high-contrast white text and buttons, suitable for low-light settings.
+- ☀️ **Light Theme**: A classic white background with dark text, ideal for daylight or brightly lit environments.

+You can switch between themes at any time using the **"🌙 Dark Theme"** and **"☀️ Bright Theme"** buttons at the bottom of the calculator interface.
+Button hover effects also adapt based on the selected theme.

+---